 Don’t stray from your list at the grocery store.
 Again, the goal is to only buy what you need for your meals and snacks for the week.
 Don’t get sucked into extra treats or snacks that end up adding dollar signs to your grocery bill.
 When comparing similar products use the price per ounce label to help you determine the brand that has a better cost point.
 And shop around for markets with better deals.
 Unfortunately it might not be your go-to store.
 Check out the ethnic markets in your town.
-They often have better prices on fresh ingredients.
+They often have better prices on fresh & specialty ingredients.

 #3: Cook at Home

 Although when you’re buying organic, high quality ingredients it may not always seem that you’re saving money by eating at home.
 But in actuality if you were eating that same high-quality food at a restaurant you would be paying much more for that meal.
 A really good example is lunch.
 If you’re bringing lunch from home, you can easily pack some leftovers so actually you’re getting two meals from the cost of one.
-However if you’re eating out for lunch I doubt you’d be able to find a “healthy” meal less than $5-10.
+However if you’re eating out for lunch I doubt you’d be able to find a “healthy” meal at less than $5-10.
 That adds up quickly.

 #4: Buy Whole Foods

 Choosing foods in their whole form is usually less expensive than buying pre-washed, pre-chopped, prepared foods.
 Some examples include buying a head of lettuce versus a box of triple washed lettuce.
 Or in the meat department buying a whole chicken rather than chicken breasts.
-Of course the convenience and time saving benefits of purchasing prepared foods may actually be worth the cost to you but you will have to determine that for yourself.
+Of course the convenience and time saving benefit of purchasing prepared foods may actually be worth the cost to you but you will have to determine that for yourself.

 #5: Buy Seasonal & Local